CAAPIM/apim-charts/gateway/README.md

 # Layer7 API Gateway

-This chart deploys the API Gateway with hazelcast (optional) and mysql (optional).
+This Chart deploys the API Gateway with the following `optional` subcharts: hazelcast, mysql, influxdb, grafana.

-Currently this only works with Gateway v10.0.00
+It's targeted at Gateway v10.x onward.

 # Install the Chart

 ## From this Repository

-`$ helm repo add stable https://kubernetes-charts.storage.googleapis.com`

-`$ helm repo add hazelcast https://hazelcast-charts.s3.amazonaws.com`

-`$ helm repo add influxdata https://helm.influxdata.com`
+Install from this repository assuming you've downloaded/forked the Git Repo

+`$ helm install ssg --set-file "license.value=path/to/license.xml" --set "license.accept=true" .`

+## From the Layer7 Repository (Please read!)
+Install from the charts.brcmlabs.com Helm Repository, the ssg chart will require authentication until is made GA.
+Customers that have been invited to try the Chart out will receive credentials in a separate email.
+Please reach out to gary.vermeulen@broadcom.com if you haven't received these.

-`$ helm repo add bitnami https://charts.bitnami.com/bitnami`
+`$ helm repo add layer7 https://charts.brcmlabs.com --username <username> --password <password>`

-`$ helm dep build`

-If that fails then

-`$ helm dep up`

-`$ helm install gateway --set-file "license.value=path/to/license.xml" --set "license.accept=true" .`
+`$ helm install ssg --set-file "license.value=path/to/license.xml" --set "license.accept=true" layer7/ssg`

 ## Upgrade this Chart
 To upgrade the Gateway deployment

-`$ helm upgrade gateway --set-file "license.value=path/to/license.xml" --set "license.accept=true" .`
+`$ helm upgrade ssg --set-file "license.value=path/to/license.xml" --set "license.accept=true" .`

 ## Delete this Chart
 To delete Gateway installation

-`helm delete <release name> -n <release namespace>`
+`$ helm delete <release name> -n <release namespace>`

+## Rebuild Chart Dependencies
+To update the Charts dependencies

+`$ helm dep up`

 ## Custom values
 To make sure that your custom values don't get overwritten by a pull, create your own values.yaml (myvalues.yaml..) then specify -f myvalues.yaml when deploying/upgrading